kineticstoolkit/kineticstoolkit_doc/src/python_dicts_creating_accessing_exercise3.md

 # Exercise: Creating and accessing dictionaries 3

-Someone pushes a carriage using a dynamometer as picture in {numref}`fig_carriage_dynamometer`.
+Someone pushes a carriage using a dynamometer as pictured in {numref}`fig_carriage_dynamometer`.
 The push force and position are measured in newtons and metres every tenth of a second, during five seconds.

 ```{code-cell}
 push_force = [